At Full Potential, we are really enthusiastic about training to Heart Rate.

-If you do this for each training session, you are going to be doing the right intensity of training each day.
-As long as the plan is the right frequency, intensity and volume for you, you can avoid over-training and reduce some common frustrations runners get when analysing their training.
+If you do this for each training session, you will be doing the right intensity of training each day.
+Have training that contains the correct frequency, intensity, and volume of sessions.
+Not only do we avoid over-training, but we can also reduce common frustrations runners experience.

 Heart Rate Training Requires a few things to get right.

 You'll need to have plenty of patience.
-Physiological change takes time and is not an app you buy on your phone for instant help / success.
-Be dedicated / consistent over a long period of time and you will enjoy the results.
-If you aren't patient and let the training take affect, you aren’t going to see results.
-To improve your fitness requires consistency.
-Heart rate training really helps with that.
+Physiological change takes time and is not an app you buy on your phone for instant success.
+Be consistent over a long time, and you will enjoy the results.
+If you aren't patient and let the training take effect, you won't see results.

-On a longer threshold session, I won't look to be in the right Heart Rate zone until at least a few minutes into the first rep. If I tried to get to the right number over the first 30 seconds I'd be running way too fast!
+I won't look to be in the correct Heart Rate zone on a more extended threshold session (8 to 10 minutes) until at least a few minutes into the first rep. If I tried to get to the correct number over the first 30 seconds, I'd be running way too fast!

 You don't need to train to heart rate, and some of the best runners in the world don't.
-Hopefully we have made a good case for why it might work for you though.
+However, we've seen real benefits for the athletes we have coached.